OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 #.
 CMake (required if building OpenDDS tests and building Google Test and other dependencies from source).

-.. note:: General Notes on Using OpenDDS Configure Script with DDS Security
+General Notes on Using OpenDDS Configure Script with DDS Security:

 #.
 DDS Security is disabled by default, enable it with ``--security``